 As a result, Sam only has to pay capital gains tax (CGT) on his capital gain of $279,000.

-If you’re still unsure of whether we’ve fully covered “Is Stamp Duty Tax Deductible for an Investment Property?”, the answer is, unfortunately (unless you’re located in the ACT), stamp duty is not something that you can claim when you initially purchase a property.
+If you’re still unsure of whether we’ve fully covered tax deduction of stamp duty, the answer is, unfortunately (unless you’re located in the ACT), stamp duty is not something that you can claim when you initially purchase a property.
 However, stamp duty is an expense that can be recovered when you decide to sell the property through the means of reducing your capital gains tax.

-When purchasing a new property, our expert advice is to do your research when it comes to all purchasing costs, such as stamp duty, to avoid any expensive surprises.
-It’s important to go beyond the purchase price of a property to get a comprehensive view of what’s involved in the acquisition of an investment property.
+When purchasing a new property, our expert advice is to do your research when it comes to all purchasing costs, the pay of stamp duty, to avoid any expensive surprises.
+It’s important to plan your investment strategy beyond the purchase price of a property to get a comprehensive view of what’s involved in the acquisition of an investment rental property.

-Here at Property Returns, we help property investors to maximise their returns on their property.
+Here at Property Returns, we help property investors to maximise their tax return on their property.
+We are more than just a tax office.
 We help Australians to save thousands each year with ATO approved tax depreciation schedules, which allow investors to claim thousands of dollars in tax deductions for each of their investment properties.
-Consult with our expert quantity surveyors to analyse your full history of assets to make the correct technical calculations and capital expenses so that you can maximise your tax benefits.
+If you are looking for your Melbourne Tax Depreciation Schedule, seek professional advice with our expert quantity surveyors to analyse your full history of assets to make the correct technical calculations and capital expenses so that you can maximise your tax benefits.
 Enquire today via the form or give us a call on 1300 829 221 to learn more.